 Irish business environment and tax advantages of a limited company

-Typical business established in Ireland are research and development, IT operations, logistics management, IP and brand management, call centre, back office and administration, purchasing, sales, distribution and marketing, captive insurance and head office.
+Typical business established in Ireland are research and development, IT operations, logistics management, IP and brand management, call center, back office and administration, purchasing, sales, distribution and marketing, captive insurance, and head office.
 We should also mention aircraft leasing, which will benefit from tax depreciation, extensive CTA network, 0% rated VAT regime with full VAT recovery on costs related to the aircraft leasing business, stamp duty exemption for aircraft and certain aircraft-related transactions.

 Legal form and requirements

 A private limited company is the most popular form of incorporation in Ireland.
-An Irish limited company has to have a registered office, at least two directors (one should be a European Economic Area ((EU + Iceland, Norway and Liechtenstein resident), a secretary (who may also be a director) and register at the Tax office.
+An Irish limited company must have a registered office, at least two directors (one should be a European Economic Area ((EU + Iceland, Norway and Liechtenstein resident), a secretary (who may also be a director) and register at the Tax office.

 One person or a company can hold all company shares.
 This is called a "Single Member Company".

 Irish limited company corporate law requirements

 All companies must submit and file an annual return together with the accounts and hold an Annual General Meeting.